usagov/usagov-2021/README.md

 2. Edit `env.local.cypress`.
 The `DISPLAY` variable should be set to your local IP address with `:0` after it, for example, `DISPLAY=10.0.0.200:0`

-3. Run `docker compose up cypress` to (re-)create the cypress container with the new environment variable.
+3. Run `docker compose up` to (re-)create the cypress container with the new environment variable.
 Alternatively, you can set the DISPLAY variable in the shell you get by running `bin/cypress-ssh`.

 [back to top](#usagov-2021)